 Many issues are discussed and decided during the GA session that affect our lives including Virginia’s living wage, housing, education, health care and public transportation.
 Citizen involvement is a key part of the state government through lobbying, tracking legislation, testifying before committees, volunteering or interning with a legislator, or getting involved with advocacy groups.
 You can find out who are your legislators here: https://whosmy.virginiageneralassembly.gov/

-Although this year, all meetings will be virtual, Virginia’s General Assembly session will continue to provide opportunities to advocate, learn, and lobby.
-Below is a listing of informational and advocacy events with groups that better the lives of Virginians as a way to get involved in in the political process.
+Below is a listing of events sponsored by advocacy groups that better the lives of Virginians as a way to get involved in in the political process.

 ⭐️ New Virginia Majority – New Virginia Majority organizes & builds power in working-class communities of color throughout the commonwealth through large-scale political education, advocacy & strategic communication to build a just, sustainable, & progressive Virginia.